netxms/netxms-doc/admin/appendix.rst

     - http://www.netxms.org/download/netxms-%version%.exe
     - No
   * - XMPPLogin
-    - Login name that will be used to authentication on XMPP server.
+    - Login name that will be used for authentication on XMPP server.
     - netxms@localhost
     - Yes
   * - XMPPPassword
-    - Password that will be used to authentication on XMPP server.
+    - Password that will be used for authentication on XMPP server.
     - netxms
     - Yes
   * - XMPPPort